 Third Party Sale: Any sale for resale in interstate commerce to a power purchaser that is not designated as part of Network Load under the Network Integration Transmission Service.

-Third Party Transmission Wheeling Agreements (“Third Party TWAs”): A Transmission Wheeling Agreement, as amended, between Transmission Owners or between a Transmission Owner and an entity that is not a Transmission Owner associated with the purchase (or sale) of Energy, Capacity, and/or Ancillary Services for the benefit of an entity that is not a Transmission Owner.
-These agreements are listed in Attachment L, Table 1A and 1B.
+Third Party Transmission Wheeling Agreements (“Third Party TWAs”): A Transmission Wheeling Agreement, as amended, between Transmission Owners or between a Transmission Owner and an entity that is not a Transmission Owner.
+Third Party TWAs are associated with the purchase (or sale) of Energy, Capacity, and/or Ancillary Services for the benefit of an entity that is not a Transmission Owner.
+All Third Party TWAs are listed in Attachment L, Table 1A, and are designated in the “Treatment “column of Table 1A, as “Third Party TWA.”

 Total Transfer Capability (“TTC”): The amount of electric power that can be transferred over the interconnected transmission network in a reliable manner.